Satan Never Sleeps: Plot

 In 1949, Catholic priests O'Banion and Bovard are constantly harassed by the Communist People's Party at their remote mission outpost in China.
 Adding to Father O'Banion's troubles is the mission's cook Siu Lan, an attractive Chinese girl who makes no secret of her love for him.

 Under the leadership of Ho San, the communists wreck the mission dispensary and desecrate the chapel.
 Ho San straps O'Banion to a chair and rapes Siu Lan.
 Later, when she gives birth to a son, Ho San displays paternal pride but refuses to stop persecuting the priests.

 Only after the villagers revolt and his superiors order the killing of all Christians, including his parents, does Ho San become convinced that communism will never solve China's problems.
 He tries to smuggle Siu Lan, his son and the two priests out of the compound, but their journey is halted within a few miles of freedom by a helicopter sent to prevent Ho San's defection.
-Before he can be restrained, the Father Bovard dons Ho San's military cap and coat and drives away in the colonel's car.
+Before he can be restrained, Father Bovard dons Ho San's military cap and coat and drives away in the colonel's car.
 He dies in a spray of bullets from the helicopter, but his sacrifice enables the others to escape.
 Later, at mission headquarters in Hong Kong, O'Banion officiates at the wedding of Siu Lan and Ho San and baptizes their child.